GEGirlsWhoCode/AlexaSkill/README.md

 ### Task 1 - Alexa Skills Setup
 In this task, we'll add the custom app ID that was generated on the Amazon Developers Portal to your Alexa Skill.
 We'll also link the custom Intent you created to the Skill.
 1. Create the Alexa Skill through the Alexa Developer Console.
-Give your skill a unique name and invocation name.
+Our skill is going to have Alexa return a song.
+Give your skill a unique name and invocation name, something like "KellySkill".
 2. Create a custom intent through the Developer Console.
-Call the intent `GetData` and give the intent an utterance, like "tell me something".
+Call the intent `GetSong` and give the intent an utterance, like "what's my favorite song".
 3. Setup the Alexa Skill Service on the AWS Console using Lambda.
 Create a function with a unique name and give it an existing role, 'GirlsWhoCode'.
 4. Setup a trigger for your Lambda function.
 5. Link the Alexa skill to the service using the App Id ARN.